-2 dead, several still trapped in Tel Aviv collapse
+2 dead, several still trapped in Tel Aviv parking garage collapse

 - The four-story structure was still under construction

-Jerusalem (CNN)A Tel Aviv parking garage collapse killed at least two people and injured about 20 others Monday, officials said.
+Jerusalem (CNN)A Tel Aviv parking garage collapsed Monday, killing at least two people and injuring about 20 others, officials said.

-The two killed were construction workers, Israeli emergency services spokesman Yonatan Yagodovsky said.
-They were found under the rubble, he added.
-Another person was critically injured.
+Hours after the collapse, as many as seven people were still trapped in the debris, Israeli emergency services said.

-About five to seven people are still trapped in the debris hours after the collapse, Israeli emergency services said.
+Witness Sraya Listenberg said the implosion was so intense, it felt like an earthquake.

-The four-story parking garage was still under construction when it collapsed in a high-tech area of northern Tel Aviv.
+The four-story, underground parking garage was still under construction when it collapsed in a high-tech area of northern Tel Aviv.
+The upper three floors imploded; it's unclear how many people may be trapped on the lowest floor, believed to be about 50 feet underground.

 As rescue teams tried to find trapped construction workers, authorities feared another collapse of the incomplete, unstable structure.